 We are committed to providing high quality products to our customers.
 To honor this commitment, Delcath has implemented updated quality systems throughout our organization.
 Delcath's quality system starts with the initial product specification and continues through the design of the product, component specification process and the manufacturing, sale and servicing of the product.
 These systems are designed to enable us to satisfy the various international quality system regulations including those of the FDA with respect to products sold in the United States and those established by the International Standards Organization (ISO) with respect to products sold in the EEA.
 The Company is required to maintain ISO 13485 certification for medical devices to be sold in the EEA, which requires, among other items, an implemented quality system that applies to component quality, supplier control, product design and manufacturing operations.
 On February 17, 2011, we announced that we had achieved ISO 13485 certification for our Queensbury manufacturing facility.
-On December 28, 2011, we announced that we had achieved ISO 13485 certification for our Queensbury manufacturing facility.
-Supplier Certified.
+On December 28, 2011, we announced that we had achieved ISO 13485 certification for our Galway, Ireland facility.
+All Delcath facilities are presently ISO 13485:2016 certified.